caspii/casparwre.de/_posts/2021-03-30-becoming-an-indie-hacker.md

 ## So what is the product?

 For the next 12 months I’m going to concentrate on an online scoreboard called [keepthescore.co](https://keepthescore.co/).
 I originally built it 4 years ago as a toy project and have been improving it ever since.
 Up to now it was a hobby project that I tended like others may tend a garden.
-There's a great blog post [exploring how a product can be like a garden](https://herman.bearblog.dev/my-product-is-my-garden/).
+There's a great blog post [exploring this metaphor](https://herman.bearblog.dev/my-product-is-my-garden/).

 My ~~garden~~ product has slowly been accumulating users ever since I put it online.
 Here is a graph of the scoreboards created per month since I put the product online.